TSQAteam/Security-Testing-Using-SQL-Inject-Me/README.md

 # Security-Testing-SQL-Inject-Me
+- SQL Inject-Me is Firefox Extension used to test for SQL Injection vulnerabilities.
-- SQL Injection vulnerabilites can cause a lot of damage to a web application.
+- This vulnerabilites can cause a lot of damage to a web application.
 - A malicious user can possibly view records, delete records, drop tables or gain access to your server.
-- SQL Inject-Me is Firefox Extension used to test for SQL Injection vulnerabilities.
+-
 # How it works?
  - The tool works by submitting your HTML forms and substituting the form value with strings that are representative of an SQL Injection attack.